Home Vancouver Events Calendar Festivals and Events in Vancouver Lunar New Year in Vancouver

 Lunar New Year Celebrations in the Lower Mainland

-A number of East-Asian cultures celebrate Lunar New Year including the Chinese, Koreans and Vietnamese.
-It’s the same in Singapore, Brunei, Taiwan and Tibet, and other places with large Chinese populations like Malaysia, Thailand, the Philippines and Indonesia.
-It’s also a big occasion in Canada, especially in cities like Vancouver and Richmond.
+A number of East Asian cultures celebrate the Lunar New Year, including the Chinese, Koreans, and Vietnamese.
+It’s the same in Singapore, Brunei, Taiwan, and Tibet, as well as in other places with large Chinese populations like Malaysia, Thailand, the Philippines, and Indonesia.
+It is also a big occasion in Canada, especially in cities like Vancouver and Richmond.

 Lunar New Year Events in the City of Vancouver

-- Lunarfest Vancouver – a series of events and activities happened between January 27th and February 22nd.
-There were plenty of free activities that took place at various spots downtown including outside the Vancouver Art Gallery and on Granville Island.
+• Lunarfest Vancouver – A series of events and activities happens between February 14th and 28th in 2026.
+There are plenty of free activities throughout downtown, including outside the Vancouver Art Gallery and on Granville Island.

-- LNY Splash Films at VIFF – a series of Asian films took place at the VIFF Centre in downtown Vancouver on February 8th and 9th.
+• LNY Splash Films at VIFF – In 2025, a series of Asian films took place at the VIFF Centre in downtown Vancouver on February 8th and 9th.
+It’s likely to be similar in 2026.

-- Vancouver Chinatown Spring Festival Parade – this is one of the city’s largest and most impressive parades.
-It took place on Sunday, February 2nd.
+• Vancouver Chinatown Spring Festival Parade – This is one of the city’s largest and most impressive parades.
+In 2026 it takes place on Sunday, February 22nd.

-- Chinese Canadian Museum – the museum in Chinatown had special activities on January 25th and February 1st and 2nd.
-These included crafts as well as games, stories and other fun things.
+• Chinese Canadian Museum – The museum in Chinatown usually has special activities around the Lunar New Year.
+In 2025, these included crafts, games, stories, and other fun things.
 They were all included for free with general admission to the museum.

 Other Lunar New Year Events

-In addition to the above, celebratory activities take place at a number of Lower Mainland shopping centres.
+In addition to the above, celebratory activities take place at several Lower Mainland shopping centres.
 Most notably, these include International Village in Vancouver’s Chinatown and both Aberdeen Mall and Lansdowne Centre in Richmond.
-There is also usually lion dancing at other malls too.
+There is usually lion dancing at other malls as well.

 MUSEUM AND WALKING TOURS IN VANCOUVER’S CHINATOWN